 For example, if you wanted some ideas on how to plant salvia this collection of newly planted salvia in a variety of colors once established will produce a wonderful visual.
-This bed of Salvia looks to be planted in a well-draining soil but able to hold moisture in the full sun.
+This bed which includes Scarlet Sage varieties of Salvia looks to be planted in a well-draining soil but able to hold moisture in the full sun.

 Colorful Full Sun Coleus Beds at EPCOT

 Like the croton, the coleus can put on a dazzling display when given the right conditions.
 Shade or sun, coleus plant care outdoors comes with one basic requirement.
 They need bright light or full sun like these above to show off their colorful foliage.

 Coleus give you such an easy way to deliver color without flowers.
 When they do flower, remove the blooms!

 Beautiful Container Grown Banana Plant